datakind/Data-Observation-Toolkit/README.md

 1. `docker exec -it dot /bin/bash`
 2. `cd dot`
-3. `python3 ./run_everything.py --project_id 'ScanProject1'`
+3. To run the demo with fabricated airline flight data, run `python3 ./run_everything.py --project_id 'ScanProject1'`

+   To run the demo with fabricated community health worker data, run `python3 ./run_everything.py --project_id 'Project_CHW'`

     This will run the sample tests against the demo data and save results to the DOT database.

 ## Setting up the DOT User Interface